nopara73/LongevitySpecificTraining/README.md

 ## Inspiration
 The naming choice of Longevity Specific Training (LST) is a tribute to Bryan Haycock’s Hypertrophy Specific Training (HST) from the year 2000.
 Haycock fused real science and bro science to create HST — an evidence based, full body training system that changed the way we lift, bro.
 Similarly to HST, LST fuses real science with the practical realities of longevity athletes.
 But unlike HST, LST starts where HST begins.
 HST started out from the premise that resistance training is ideal for its goal: muscle growth, we cannot make such an assumption for our goal: longevity.
-Therefore the objective of our project is to figure out what combination of exercise systems is optimal for longevity.
+Therefore the objective of our project is to figure out what combination of exercise systems, interventions from here on, is optimal for longevity.

 ## Methodology